IBM/universal-connectors/docs/Guardium Insights/SaaS_1.0/UC_Configuration_GI.md

     # The Logstash hosts
     hosts: ["<hostname-URL>:443"]
     ```
-**NOTE**: In Guardium Insights, whenever using plug-ins that are based on Filebeat as a data shipper, the configured port should be 443.
+**NOTE**: In Guardium Insights, whenever using plug-ins that are based on Filebeat/Syslog as a data shipper, the configured port should be 443.
 Guardium Insights will map this to an internal port

 4. Configure mTLS - universal connector to data source server:
    1. Download the SSL certificate (`UC certificate authority`) from Guardium Insights and upload it to the machine where Filebeat is.